 Save Linux Command Output To An Image

-In Arch Linux and its derivatives, run:
+For example, to install ImageMagick in Arch Linux and its derivatives, run:

-sudo pacman -S imagemagick
+$ sudo pacman -S imagemagick

-ifconfig | convert label:@- myipaddress.png
+$ ip a | convert label:@- myipaddress.png

 The above command will save the ifconfig command output to an Image and save it in the current working directory.
 Let us bread down the above command and see what each option does.

 - ip a will display the IP address of your Linux system.

 - convert command will save the output to an Image.